 These days, there are millions of bloggers around, some good, some bad and some magnificent.
 You cannot help but compare yourself with your peers sometimes.
 “What are they doing?”, “Are they getting more page views than me?”, “Why am I not getting enough comments?”, “What can I do differently?”.

 With blogging, you need to evolve with the times but at the same time, you have to stay true to yourself.
 I love food, technology, architecture, travelling and photography.
-I chose to write about those topics as it is an extension of myself, what I love and what I love writing about.
+I chose to write about those topics as it is an extension of myself, what I love and what I love writing about – all the rest is better be done by the affordable writing service.

 Blogging is a never-ending learning curve and one that I embrace openly.